UPCOMING WEBINAR (11/17) | A Personal Definition of Success

 • Initiative – inspires employees to create a responsible, autonomous workforce

-• Extra Effort – drives employee satisfaction resulting in productivity gains
+• Extra effort – drives employee satisfaction resulting in productivity gains

 The link between employee recognition and patient satisfaction is clear.
 Studies completed by both Gallup and Towers-Watson highlight a direct correlation between employee engagement and patient satisfaction, and showed that engaged employees score 10% higher on HCAHPS surveys.
 This is further supported by an earlier JHACO study, finding a direct correlation between employee morale and patient satisfaction.

 Additionally, nurse communications is a key driver for higher patient satisfaction scores.
-According to Health IT Outcomes, nurse communication, has “the greatest impact on patient satisfaction.”
+According to Health IT Outcomes, nurse communication has “the greatest impact on patient satisfaction.”
 Nurse appreciation and feedback improves communication with patients.

 HCAHPS Impact

-The format for employee recognition programs vary according to the technological, operational, and cultural attributes of each organization.
-Common across all successful recognition programs are a combination of recognition, appreciation, and feedback elements aligned to the goals and objectives of the organization.
 Programs may include: Peer Recognition, Manager Monetary Awards, Years-of-Service, Performance Awards, and Special Accolades (e.g., ‘President’s Award’).
 Sophisticated healthcare systems are adding programs such as: Shift Incentives, Wellness Awards, Safety Awards, and Employee Referral Rewards to build out holistic and unified reward and recognition platforms.

 Given today’s technologically sophisticated population and the influence of Millennials (+Gen Y & Z), valued recognition programs need to be mobile, unified, accessible, social, and meaningful.